Call anytime

 Soya

-As of Autumn 2022, soya values for non-gm identity-preserved soya beans, have climbed dramatically compared to last year.
-We are now projecting values around £525 per tonne for our 2022 Hard IP contract.
-This also bodes very well for 2023 growers.
+We are now projecting values around £500 per tonne for our 2024 Hard IP contract.
+This also bodes very well for 2025 growers.
 Click here to view our latest gross margin projections.

 Soya UK have been working with Soya since 1998.
 Many years of trials and development has given us a solid base of the best varieties for the UK and a comprehensive knowledge of the crop.